-Not only are these chocolate cupcakes delicious, they are topped with a rich but light peppermint buttercream that is perfectly festive for the holidays.
-You won’t believe that they are also gluten free and dairy free!
+Not only are these chocolate cupcakes with peppermint buttercream delicious, they are topped with a rich but light dairy free peppermint buttercream that is perfectly festive for the holidays.
+No one will ever know that they are also gluten free and dairy free!
 The light and fluffy, but moist chocolate cake is paired perfect with a homemade peppermint buttercream that will melt in your mouth.
 These delicious cupcakes are sure to impress everyone during the holidays, even those who are not gluten free or dairy free.

 You can top them with a cut peppermint stick, or Red Bird Candy soft peppermint puffs to make them the perfect dessert to display at a dessert exchange, party, pot luck, or even as gifts.

 I am always looking for a simple yet festive treat to pass around to family and friends to enjoy with a cup of hot cocoa.
-These cupcakes will be the show stopper for any gathering.
+These chocolate cupcakes with dairy free peppermint buttercream will be the show stopper for any gathering.

 We are finally 98% done decorating for Christmas this year.
 We traveled to California for Thanksgiving this year.
 Our typical schedule is to fully decorate for Christmas the weekend after Thanksgiving.
 Since we were not home it took us a while to get everything out, sorted, organized, and then decorated.
 I needed to purge some of the really old and slightly broken items and make a list of the new things we needed.

-Every year we usually put up a fake tree.
-I have had this fake tree FOREVER.
-I bought it on a Black Friday deal when we were in our 20’s and its been on its last leg for a while now.
-I knew this year I didn’t want to use it.
-I wanted a new and nicer fake tree that actually had some thickness to it.
+Every year we usually put up a fake tree and we have had this fake tree FOREVER.
+I bought it on a Black Friday deal when we were in our 20’s and its been on its last leg for a while now and I knew this year I didn’t want to use it.
+For some time now I wanted a new and nicer fake tree that actually had some thickness to it.
 My husband however really wanted to do the traditional Washingtonian thing and go cut a tree down.
 I wasn’t fully on board with this idea for several reasons…

 - It’s always raining here and I didn’t want a wet tree in the house.